Poising on Ariadne's thread: An algorithm for computing a maximum clique in polynomial time: Computation of a maximum clique requires polynomial time

 \subsection{On the ``minimum positive gap'' of a symmetric bimatrix game}

-Our goal in this section is to define a concept that is able to transform the equilibrium approximation algorithm based on Hedge to a polynomial computation algorithm in the Nisan game.
+Our goal herein is to define a concept that is able to transform the equilibrium approximation algorithm based on Hedge to a polynomial computation algorithm in the Nisan game.
 But let us start more generally with the setting of symmetric bimatrix games: Let $C$ be a symmetric bimatrix game and $X \in \mathbb{X}(C)$.
 We may give a preliminary definition of the {\em gap} $\Gamma_C(X)$ of $X \in \mathbb{X}(C)$ as

 Our motivation for introducing this definition has as follows: Every pure or mixed strategy of a symmetric bimatrix game $C$ has a gap (except for equalizers).
 One way to define a ``minimum gap'' is as the minimum over all strategies of $C$.
 But $C$ has sub-games.
 The sub-games that are carriers of fixed points have minimum gap of zero.
 Sub-games that do not carry fixed points also have a positive minimum gap (as sub-games).
 It is meaningful that in the definition of the minimum gap we take the sub-games into account and here is why: Let us extend the previous preliminary definition and define the {\em extended gap} $\Gamma_{CC'}(X)$ of $X \in \mathbb{X}(C)$ as